adscorp100/mdhomecarebuild/src/content/blog/level-3-home-care-package.md

 - **Government Subsidy:** $40,529 annually for Level 3.
 - **Care Recipient Contributions:** These may include:
     - **Basic Daily Fee:** Up to $12.75 per day as of September 20, 2024, for Level 3.
     - **Income-Tested Care Fee:** Based on income and assets, determined by Services Australia.
+For a detailed explanation, see our [income-tested care fee guide](/blog/income-tested-care-fee-complete-guide-australia).
     - **Additional Service Fees:** For extra services beyond the package, agreed upon with the provider.

+For tips on how to best use your funds, read our [home care package spending guide](/blog/home-care-package-spending-guide).

 For instance, in a case study from [My Aged Care](https://www.myagedcare.gov.au/home-care-package-costs-and-fees), a full pensioner with a Level 3 package paid only the basic daily fee, resulting in a total daily budget of $123.79 ($111.04 government subsidy + $12.75 basic fee).